joaopoeta/Developing_Data_Products/README.md

 1. The application generates a sample of random numbers based on a normal distribution.
 The sample size can vary between 3 and 30 points in two-dimensional space and the user can make this change freely.

-2. To generate the random numbers, the user can also choose from 4 different seeds: **seed = 1, 42, 77 and 121**.
+2. To generate the random numbers, the user can also choose from 4 different seeds: **seed = 1, 42, 77** and **121**.

-3. Each time the random numbers are generated, the application suggests the best solution based on a simple linear regression model.
+3. Each time that the random numbers are generated, the application suggests the best solution based on a simple **Linear Regression Model**.

-4. The application automatically plots the graph of points generated, the linear regression model, some statistics generated points and the residue (error) in this model.
+4. The application automatically plots the graphics of points generated, the **Linear Regression Model** solution, some statistics from the generated points and the residual (error) in the solution.

-5. In parallel, the application generates an arbitrary line.
-This is a line that can be modified by the user through the call control X.
+5. In parallel, the application generates an **Arbitrary Line**.
+This is a straight line that can be modified by the user through the call of the control **Arbitrary Straight Line Generator**.

-6. Each time the user generates a new arbitrary straight, the application calculates the residue inherent in this line.
-Thus, the user can compare in real time the waste inherent in the linear regression model and the residue calculated for each arbitrary line.
-The objective of this task is to verify that the solution provided by the linear regression model it is an optimum solution, i.e., a straight line (between one family of endless lines) where the waste is minimal.
-No other line provides best result.
+6. Each time that the user generates a new arbitrary straight, the application calculates the residual inherent in this arbitrary line.
+Thus, the user can compare (in real time) the residual inherent in the Linear Regression Model and the residual calculated for each new arbitrary line.
+So the fundamental objective of this application is to verify that the solution provided by the Linear Regression Model is an optimum solution, i.e., a straight line (between one family of endless lines) where the residual is minimized (it is a minimum).
+No other line provides best result than it.

-7. The application still possesses some auxiliary controls.
-(1) it allows you to turn the user decide whether or not to display the chart legend.
-(2) it lets the user decide whether to see the vertical line segments that indicate the distance between the sampling points and a straight solution of linear regression model or arbitrary straight.
+7. The application still possesses some auxiliary controls. **(1)** it allows the user to decide whether or not to display the chart legend. **(2)** it lets the user decide whether he wants (or not) to see the visual representation of the residuals.
+That means: the vertical line segments that indicate the distance between the sampling points and a straight solution of linear regression model or the arbitrary straight.